 They grow up so fast.
 Everyone knows the sentiment, but few parents actually grasp it – until it happens.
 When our children are babies, as parents we control the family schedule.
 We can travel when and where we want.
 Once school begins, an academic calendar, and everything from athletic team competitions to dances and driving lessons dictate day-to-day life and family getaways.
 Then comes college.
 Our kids move out, and vacation is no longer just vacation; it’s an opportunity to be under one roof again.
+Fortunately, there are still school breaks, and in this post you’ll find advice for spring break, college summer vacation ideas, as well as the festive holiday period.

 Although scheduling the “when,” in between midterms and internships, is a challenge, finding the “where” can be the toughest assignment.
 There’s never enough time to travel everywhere with your kids, but if you refuse to stop even when they head off to college, you can make a good dent in the list and great memories.
 Just like traveling with a teenager is different than traveling with a kindergartener, choosing the right destination for your college-age brood can make the difference between a fun family vacation and a fabulous one.

 The BridgeClimb jumpsuit isn’t high fashion, but no one will care once they start climbing the Sydney Harbour Bridge.
 You’re cabled to the structure from the first step to the last, and the view gets more exciting with each of the 1,332 stairs.
 Keep a lookout for ferry boats cruising the harbor below.
 Save a day to hop on the one that takes locals and visitors alike to Manly Beach, a sandy stretch that some argue gives the famed Bondi Beach a run for its money.
 For a fun lay of the land, take a spin past some of Sydney’s iconic sites with Bonza Bike Tours.
+Then consider rounding out your trip to Australia with time at the Great Barrier Reef or exploring other regions of the country.

 Pedal through Ecuador’s Chocó-Andean Cloud Forest on the Sky Bike, which spins through the treetops.
 The 10-minute trip rolls two bikers at a time along a cable that stretches for more than 650 feet across a lush gorge.
 Or kick back and enjoy the ride in a four-seat open-air gondola before hiking to a remote waterfall and swimming hole.
 The shuttle ride from central Quito to Mashpi Lodge, inside the forest, takes three to four hours, but once you arrive wildlife sighting possibilities include three-toed sloths, howler monkeys, colorful toucans, frogs, snakes and an amazing 400 species of birds.
 Comfy beds, hot showers, WIFI and turndown service (complete with chocolate) in Mashpi’s 24 rooms sweeten the deal.

 There are plenty of places to see the Northern Lights around the world, but Fairbanks, Alaska, is a go-to destination because of its location under the Auroral Oval, an area over the North and South Poles where aurora activity is concentrated.
 The aurora season runs August 21 through April 21st.
 If families spend three nights actively searching the night sky, they have a 90% chance of the aurora.
 The Fairbanks Aurora Tracker provides real-time data to predict northern lights viewing possibilities for half a dozen locations in the region.
+Late August after a long, hot summer vacation is a great time to get into some cooler air and make some final memories before school resumes.

 The warm, blue waves at Ka’anapali Beach know how to make a first impression, but the true reason to visit this stretch of Maui‘s coast lies below the water’s surface.
 Year after year, December through May, humpback whales pay their own visit to paradise.
 (Whales don’t always pay attention to the calendar, so if you’re visiting a bit earlier or later, it’s worth checking to see if tour boats are operating.)
 It’s possible to see whales breach from the shore, but Trilogy offers whale watching tours that depart directly from the beach.